Yuankun123/Ordinary-Differential-Equations-and-Linear-Algebra-Learning-Notes/README.md

 # Ordinary-Differential-Equations-and-Linear-Algebra-Learning-Notes

-A Personal Learning Note for Ordinary Differential Equations and Linear Algebra, Math 211 Course in Rice University.
+This is a Learning Note for Ordinary Differential Equations and Linear Algebra.
+Everyone is welcome to improve it.

+For the notes, I recommand to use .md (Markdown) files.
+The greatest feature is that it supports Latex syntax for math formula.
+Of course, only some renderers can handle this.
+I recommand MarkText.